-At home, midwives monitor both progress of labor, and a mother and baby's well being.
+Midwives monitor both: the progress of labor and a mother and baby's well being.
 Providing calm, watchful and intimate care - a midwife is there for the entire duration of active labor and birth.
 The birthing woman knows this.
 She depends on it and it helps her feel secure.
 She may also have her partner and/or family members with her—they know best what she likes and what soothes her the most.

 The soothing, relaxing effects of warm water, along with the ease of movement that the water allows, greatly reduces the discomfort and pressure of labor and birth.
 Although giving birth in water is a “new” concept to many, oral history suggests that women all over the world have labored and given birth in water for centuries.